Best Outdoor Dining in NH

 Locations in Bedford and Salem

-Part of the Great NH Restaurants group, the Copper Door’s two locations are local favorites.
-They offer an adorable patio for outdoor dining featuring umbrellas, plants, and other summery decor.
+Part of the Great NH Restaurants group, the Copper Door’s two locations are fan favorites.
+They offer an adorable patio for outdoor dining featuring umbrellas, plants, and other summery décor.
+Pull up a chair, close your eyes and escape to a tranquil space.

 Thirsty?
 Grab a drink like the CD Sangria – a blend of fresh fruit, juice, and wine and available as white or red.
-Looking for something heartier?
-Choose from their extensive dinner menu, from snacks like Chicken & Waffles and Sesame Crusted Ahi Tuna to mains including steak, seafood, and Copper Classics such as the Bourbon Bacon Beef Tips.
-Check out their menu of summer specials for a tasty seasonal bite – consider starting off with the Watermelon & Burrata salad and enjoying the decadent Phyllo Wrapped Haddock as your main course.
+Don’t miss the monthly martini special, which has been a Limoncello Martini in May, Key Lime Martini in June, Sundae Martini in July.
+Looking for something to eat?
+Choose from their extensive dinner menu, from snacks like Chicken Rangoon, Fried Buffalo Cauliflower and Sesame Crusted Ahi Tuna to mains including steak, seafood, and Copper Classics such as the Bourbon Bacon Beef Tips.
 Yum!

 The Crown Tavern